JaciBrunning/EmbeddedTools/README.md

 }

 model {
+    libraries {
+        mylib(NativeLib) {
+            targetPlatform 'crossArm'           // Set the Target Platform for this library.
+Optional. flavor 'default'                    // Set the Flavor for this library.
+Optional. buildType 'debug'                   // Set the Build Type for this library.
+Optional.

+            // One of the following
+            file 'mydir'                                // Select a directory including the headers and compiled library files file 'myfile.zip'                           // Select a zipfile including the headers and compiled library files maven 'mygroup:myartifact:myversion@zip'    // Select a maven artifact (zip file) including the headers and compiled library files

+            addLinkerArgs true                          // Add -L libraryDirectory for grouped .so files.
+Default: false sharedMatchers << '**/*.so'                 // The search pattern for shared libraries staticMatchers << '**/*.a'                  // The search pattern for static libraries headerDirs << 'include'                     // The directories for headers of this library }

+        myComboLib(CombinedNativeLib) {
+            targetPlatform 'crossArm'           // Set the Target Platform for this library.
+Optional. flavor 'default'                    // Set the Flavor for this library.
+Optional. buildType 'debug'                   // Set the Build Type for this library.
+Optional.

+            libs << 'mylib'                     // Set the libraries used in this combination lib }
+    }

     platforms {
         crossArm { operatingSystem 'linux'; architecture 'arm' }    // Add a new target platform for building }